z-prince/mod-0-project-be/section1/README.md

 nothing to commit, working tree clean
 ```

 Congratulations!
 You just saved your work to Git!
-If `git status` is showing any files, add them with `git add <file name>` and commit them with `git commit -m "Add Section 1"`.

 ### Push to GitHub

-You've saved your work to Git on your local machine, but it is not yet accessible through your remote GitHub repository.
-Updating our remote GitHub repository with our local changes is called pushing.
-Push your code with the following command:
+You've saved your work to Git on your local machine, but your repository on GitHub doesn't reflect it yet.
+You update the remote GitHub repository with your new local commits when you `push` your changes.

+Run:

 ```
 git push origin main